solana-labs/solana/book/src/proposals/bankless-leader.md

 block and create an empty cache.

-2. if the cache is initialized, check if block's parents has a new finalized bank that is newer than the current base fork for the balance cache.
+2. if the cache is initialized, check if block's parents has a new frozen bank that is newer than the current base fork for the balance cache.

 3. if a parent newer than the cache's base fork exist, reset the